 Instead, eating occurs out of habit, boredom, emotional and/or celebratory reasons.

-Many parents welcome a portion size chart for serving food to their children, especially if they are plating food.
+Many parents welcome a portion size guide for serving food to their children, especially if they are plating food.

-You may find you need to cut back on portion sizes, or even add to what you’ve been accustomed to serving.
+Once you’re aware of “normal” serving sizes by age, you may find you need to cut back, or even add to what you’ve been accustomed to serving.

-Rather, I want you to think of food portions as a way to model healthy amounts of food to begin eating. and, of course, food balance.
+Rather, think of food portions for children as a way to model healthy amounts of food to begin eating.

 Most children will have appetites that vary day-to-day and month-to-month—this is very normal.